How to Harden Aluminum: A Guide to 3 Key Methods

 Aluminum is widely valued for its excellent strength-to-weight ratio, corrosion resistance, and ease of fabrication.
 However, in many structural or high-load-bearing applications, its naturally soft and ductile state is insufficient.
+So, how to harden aluminum to make it tough enough for demanding jobs?
 To meet demanding mechanical requirements, various hardening techniques can be applied depending on the alloy series and end-use application.
 These methods enhance aluminum’s strength, wear resistance, and performance in critical environments.

 In this article, we explore three primary methods to harden aluminum — work hardening, precipitation hardening, and solid solution strengthening.